 Address: 6000 Universal Blvd, Orlando

 This might even be worth investigating for a stay, as the park offers plenty of accommodation options.
-All in all, definitely not just for kids.
+All in all, it’s definitely not just for kids.

 The International Drive is the commercial area that essentially houses Orlando’s main attractions.
 Parks like Walt Disney World and Seaworld can all be accessed from what is called the I-Drive.